tejans24/municipal-ids-api/readme.md

 This module provides an API for registering users, retrieving user details, and verifying user information.
 It utilizes the `MunicipalIDService` to manage user data and residency verification.

+This is a very basic version of the API, it can be enhanced to support more integration and permissions functionality to support more complex use cases for the Municipal IDs.

 ## Functions

 ### `registerUser(requestUser: User): Promise<RegisterUserResponse | { error: string }>`